-It’s World Investor Week, backed by the Financial Markets Authority (FMA), here in Aotearoa New Zealand.
-The theme for the week is ‘Investing FOMO – take a mo’ after the FMA’s recent report showed nearly a third of retail investors were making investment decisions based on the fear of missing out.
+A recent report by the Financial Markets Authority (FMA), who is responsible for regulating New Zealand’s financial markets, showed nearly a third of retail investors were making investment decisions based on the fear of missing out.
+This led to the theme, ‘Investing FOMO – take a mo’ for their most recent World Investor Week.
 The FMA are urging investors to take a moment by considering the 5 D’s of DIY investing:

 1. Do your due diligence